jpandrad/shellscript/README.md

 `SimpleCheckDownload.sh` => Script to monitor the latency time for downloading a BBVOD Content.

-`testNFSTranfer.sh` => Script created to check the latency on the NFS/SMB mounted point.
+`testNFSTranfer.sh` => Script created to check the tranfer latency on the NFS/SMB mounted point.